 Choose a kid-friendly trail

 Even if you’re a seasoned hiker, it is essential that you choose a trail that is not too strenuous or challenging.
 Consider your kids’ ages and pick a hike that is short and feature-friendly.
 Select a course with interesting elements such as waterfalls, lakes, or historical sites.
 Allow your little ones to explore, even if it means getting their hands and clothes dirty.
+Allow them to take breaks along the way.
 Find a hiking trail close to your home so that they don’t get restless during the drive.
 Remember, for kids, it is the experience that matters and not the destination.

 Pack the essentials